Family Centered Early Supports & Services

 PRIDE is a small discretionary fund available to assist families in emergency situations.
 Staff and Family Support Advisory Council members review each request.
 A maximum of $300.00 may be approved in a one-year period if funding allows.

 Respitality is the “gift of time.”
 It provides caregivers the opportunity to spend one night at a hotel of their choice (from a list of participating hotels).
 The vendor will arrange the hotel accommodations.
 There may be a waiting period depending on where you want to stay.

 Additional Questions About ESS

 Q: How do I start?

 A: Anyone, including parents, pediatricians, relatives and child care providers, can make a referral to FCESS.
 Parents who have concerns or questions about their child’s development often make referrals.
 Initial calls should be made to our FCESS Intake Manager at 603-206-2732.

 Q: Do I need a referral from my pediatrician?

 A: No, not for the initial Intake appointment.
 Parents may self refer by calling us directly.
 If, after the Intake, a parent wishes to proceed with the evaluation, FCESS will ask the parent to sign a permission form asking the child’s pediatrician to order the evaluation.

 Q: How do I know whether my child is eligible?

 Q: What happens next if my child is eligible for services?

 A: The family, the FCESS providers, and anyone else the family wishes to include develop an Individualized Family Support Plan (IFSP).
 This plan reflects the family’s and child’s strengths, needs, and priorities, as identified by the family and the evaluation team.
 The IFSP defines goals and identifies strategies for attaining those goals.
-Services include parent teaching, “carry over” activities designed to help parents support their child’s development between home visit/therapy sessions.
+Services include parent coaching, and “carry over” activities designed to help parents support their child’s development between home visit/therapy sessions.

 Q: If my child is eligible, where will services be provided?